-Eleven species of true bugs (order Heteroptera) were observed including adults and nymphs of three Hawaiian endemic species in the genus Nysius (family Lygaeidae).
-Two of these species (Nysius coenosulus and N. communis) are common residents at the site and occur in abundance on both Dubautia and pukiawe.
-Other Lygaeidae were the nonindigenous white-crossed seed bug (Neacoryphus bicrucis (Say)).
-Specimens from the family Miridae included the endemic species Engytates hawaiiensis (Kirkaldy), found on Dubautia, Trigonotylus hawaiiensis (Kirkaldy), found on grasses, and Hyalopeplus pelucidus Stål.
-Adults and nymphs of Geocoris pallens Stål were abundant on vegetation at the HO site.
+Eleven species of true bugs (order Heteroptera) were observed including five Hawaiian endemic species.
+Two of these species (Nysius coenosulus and N. communis) are from the family Lygaeidae and occurred on both Dubautia and pukiawe.

+Species from the family Miridae included the Hawaiian endemic insects Engytates hawaiiensis (Kirkaldy), abundant on Dubautia, Trigonotylus hawaiiensis (Kirkaldy), found on grasses, and Hyalopeplus pelucidus Stål.
+A nonindigenous species of Miridae, Coridromius variegatus (Montrouzier) was an infrequent species not previously recorded from the HO site, but occurs on other Hawaiian Islands.

+Adults and nymphs of Geocoris pallens Stål were uncommon on vegetation at the HO site.

-Six species of Homoptera were found, including an endemic species of plant hopper of the genus Nesosydne, common on Dubautia.
-The Acacia psyllid, Acizzia uncatoides (Ferris & Klyver) were abundant.
+Five species of Homoptera were found, including an endemic species of plant hopper of the genus Nesosydne, abundant on Dubautia.
+The Acacia psyllid, Acizzia uncatoides (Ferris & Klyver) were uncommon.